 Dr. Retzler’s office does not bill any insurance companies.
 Unfortunately, insurance companies determine the time allowed for patient visits and often the type of treatment.
-Dr. Retzler’s unique and successful approach to hormone balance and optimal aging often falls outside the “standard of care” approach as put forth by the insurance industry to limit their costs and increase profits.
-Insurance billing costs and restrictions would prevent her from providing you the thorough, individualized care that you and other patients deserve.
+Dr. Retzler’s unique and successful approach to hormone balance and optimal aging falls outside the “standard of care” approach as put forth by the insurance industry to limit costs and increase profits.
+Insurance billing costs and restrictions would prevent her from providing you the thorough, individualized care that you deserve.

 As a courtesy, our office provides insurance claim forms to attempt reimbursement on your own.
-Many patients do successfully get reimbursed for some or all of their treatment, depending upon their insurance plan.
-In addition, required lab testing and prescriptions are often covered by insurance companies.
+Occasionally, patients do get reimbursed for some or all of their treatment depending on their insurance plan.
+Required lab tests are nearly always covered, and prescriptions may be covered by insurance companies.
 After the initial Optimal Aging Assessment, our office will provide insurance claim forms for you to attempt reimbursement.
 This is a courtesy for any appointments following your initial assessment.
 We will not provide any insurance forms or codes for the initial assessment, since we cannot give a diagnosis or procedure code before a patient is seen in the office, and since the initial assessment is designed as a package.
 You may request a letter for your health savings or flexible spending account for the initial assessment.

 How can I afford this kind of care when my insurance doesn't cover it?

-HormoneSynergy and Dr. Retzler have designed your optimal aging care to be as affordable as possible.
+HormoneSynergy® and Dr. Retzler have designed your optimal aging care to be as affordable as possible.
 The information Dr. Retzler provides for you, combined with your translation of that knowledge into action, may save you thousands of dollars.
-Consider the current cost of long-term care according to the AARP: $206 per day for a private room in a nursing home (more than $6000 per month) or $98 per day (nearly $3000 per month) for an assisted living unit.
-That's $35,000 to $75,000 per year for long term care.
-Can you or your family afford this?
+Consider this: chronic diseases, such as heart disease and diabetes, affect nearly 1 in 2 Americans, and 75% of healthcare dollars are spent on managing these preventable illnesses.
+If you don’t embrace prevention and develop an optimal aging mindset, you will likely end up with an expensive chronic disease, eventually needing someone to take care of you.
+The current nationwide average for care is $206 per day for a private room in a nursing home, $183 per day for a semi-private room, $123 per day for an assisted living unit, and a minimum of $22 per hour for a home health aide.
+That’s $44,000 to $85,000 per year, which doesn’t include medical expenses.
+Can you afford to pay for this care?
+Can your family afford it?

 What if my primary care physician tells me that my lab results are normal?

 Many times “normal” is not optimal.
 Sometimes physicians tell patients that health decline is inevitable with aging.
 Low hormone levels often get dismissed as “normal for your age”.
-Unless your physician is trained in optimal aging medicine, it is unlikely that he or she will be able to guide you in appropriate lab testing and interpretation, as well as treatment options.
-We recommend you treat all your health care providers as team members and consultants – gather information and advice before making important decisions about your health.
+Unless your physician is trained in ant-aging medicine, it is unlikely that he or she will be able to guide you in appropriate lab testing and interpretation, as well as treatment options.
+We recommend you treat all your health care providers as team members and consultants – gather information and advice before making your own decisions about your health.